willemjanvdun/OCA_notes/notes.md

 - If you make a method static, that method cannot be overridden because the concept of overriding (and polymorphism) only applies to instance method.
 The overriding method can throw a subset of the exception or subclass of the exceptions thrown by the overridden class.
 Having no throws clause is also valid since an empty set is a valid subset.
 - An overriding method can be made less restrictive than the overridden method. (kinda like the other way around with exceptions, the must be narrower)

+> Always remember: Instance methods are overridden and variables (and static methods) are hidden.
+Which instance method is invoked depends on the class of the actual object, while which field (and static method) is accessed depends on the class of the variable.

 ```
 class Automobile{